OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 LDR  R1, =aHelloFromC
 ```

-This instruction loads into R1 the pc-relative offset of the string "Hello from C++."
+This instruction loads into R1 the PC-relative offset of the string "Hello from C++."
 Note that this string comes directly after the end of the function block at offset 0xe84.
 Addressing relative to the program counter allows the code to run independently of its position in memory.

 ```arm
 LDR.W  R2, [R2, #0x29C]